jxnpass/jxnpass.github.io/_posts/2023-11-10-IsaiahToBOM.md

 ## Acknowledgements and Ethical Considerations

 The inspiration for this project came from the [OpenBible.info](http://www.openbible.info/labs/cross-references/) and [Medium](https://medium.com/swlh/analyzing-references-in-bibles-verses-using-complex-networks-with-pandas-and-gephi-8a4edc52e7ab).
-Data was downloaded from the [LDS Documentation Project](https://scriptures.nephi.org/), a research organization providing public domain data files on LDS scriptures.
+Part of the data was downloaded from the [LDS Documentation Project](https://scriptures.nephi.org/), a research organization providing public domain data files on LDS scriptures.
+Rest of the raw data was scraped from [Linguistics Study in the Book of Mormon](http://www.creationismonline.com/Mormons/Mormons.html) and [The Church of Jesus Christ of Latter-day Saints](https://www.churchofjesuschrist.org/).